Cytomegalovirus vaccine

-A Cytomegalovirus vaccine is a vaccine to prevent cytomegalovirus (CMV) infection or curb virus re-activation (symptomatic flare-ups) in persons already infected.
-Challenges in developing a vaccine include adeptness of CMV in evading the immune system and limited animal models.
-As of 2018 no such vaccine exists, although a number of vaccine candidates are under investigation.
+A Cytomegalovirus vaccine is a vaccine to prevent cytomegalovirus (CMV) infection or curb virus reactivation (symptomatic flare-ups) in persons already infected.
+Challenges in developing a vaccine include the adeptness of CMV in evading the immune system and limited animal models.
+As of 2018 no such vaccine exists, although several vaccine candidates are under investigation.
 They include recombinant protein, live attenuated, DNA and other vaccines.

-As a member of the TORCH complex, cytomegalovirus can cause congenital infection, which can lead to neurological problems, vision and hearing loss.
-Infection/re-activation of CMV in immuno-compromised persons, including organ transplantation recipients, causes significant mortality and morbidity.
-Additionally, CMV has strong associations with plaques found in atherosclerosis progression.
-Because of all these, there has been considerable effort made towards the development of a vaccine, with particular emphasis on protection of pregnant women.
+As a member of the TORCH complex, cytomegalovirus can cause congenital infection, which can lead to neurological problems, vision, and hearing loss.
+Infection/reactivation of CMV in immunocompromised persons, including organ transplantation recipients, causes significant mortality and morbidity.
+Additionally, CMV is implicated in the pathogenesis of various chronic conditions including atherosclerosis and coronary artery disease with recent studies indicating a potential link to increased risk of Alzheimer's disease.
+Therefore naturally there has been considerable effort made towards the development of a CMV vaccine, with particular emphasis on protection of pregnant women.
+Development of such a vaccine has been emphasized as a priority by the National Vaccine Program Office in the United States.

 Since vaccination of the immunocompromised persons introduces additional challenges, members of this population are less likely to be candidates for such a vaccine.

-Additionally, there are additional health risks for individuals who are already not infected with CMV.
-For instance, CMV infection is strongly associated with development of Alzheimer's disease.

-Development of such a vaccine has been emphasized as a priority by the National Vaccine Program Office in the United States.

 Recombinant gB subunit vaccine

-A phase 2 study of a recombinant gB protein subunit CMV-vaccine published in 2009 indicated an efficacy of 50% in seronegative women of childbearing age—thus the protection provided was limited and a number of subjects contracted CMV infection despite the vaccination.
+A phase 2 study of a recombinant gB protein subunit CMV-vaccine "gB/MF59" was published in 2009 and indicated an efficacy of 50% in seronegative women of childbearing-age thus the protection provided was limited and a number of subjects contracted CMV infection despite the vaccination.
 In one case congenital CMV was encountered.
 Another phase 2 study of the same vaccine was done in patients awaiting kidney transplantation.
 The vaccine significantly boosted the antibody levels and reduced the duration of post-transplantation viremia.

+Despite years of investigation into "gB/MF59" important unresolved questions remain.
+It appears that immunity to one CMV strain does not mean immunity to all strains, to what extent then will "gB/MF59" which is based on the sequence of the ancestrally-African strain "Towne" provide immunity to diverse strains.
+Furthermore the immunological mechanism underlying gB-vaccine mediated protection is unclear.
+Initially it was assumed that antiviral immunity was caused via induction of a virus-neutralising antibody response, but followup analyses have disproved this and the true mechanism of protection is currently unclear.